SciSharp/SiaNet/README.md

 * Light weight libray, built with .NET standard 2.0
 * Code well structured, easy to extend if you would like to extend with new layer, loss, metrics, optimizers, constraints, regularizer

-# Current Work In Progress
-I am currently working on ArrayFire and TensorSharp backend.
-If using ArrayFIre please download the windows installer from https://arrayfire.com/download/

-For TensorSharp you don't have to install anything.
-To use any CUDA version > 8.0 and build the project with the specific cuda installed in your machine, please change the "Conditional Compilation Property" in the ManagedCuda project properties -> Build.

-Following are the combination:

-{WIN/LINUX},{CUDA80/CUDA90/CUDA91/CUDA92/CUDA100},{CUDNN5/CUDNN7/NA}

-Ex: WIN,CUDA100,CUDNN7 - For Cuda 10 with CuDNN7 on Windows

-Ex: LINUX,CUDA90,CUDNN5 - For Cuda 9 with CuDNN5 on Linux

-Ex: WIN,CUDA92,NA - For Cuda 10 with No CuDNN installed on Windows

 # A Basic example
 The below is a classification example with Titanic dataset.
 Able to reach 75% accuracy within 10 epoch.
 ```